okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-id-tokens/main/index.md

 ### Retrieve The JSON Web Key Set

-The JSON Web Key Set (JWKS) needs to be retrieved from your [Okta Authorization Server](/docs/guides/customize-authz-server/), though your application should have it cached.
-Specifically, your Authorization Server's Metadata endpoint contains the `jwks_uri`, which you can use to get the JWKS.
+The JSON Web Key Set (JWKS) needs to be retrieved from your [Okta authorization server](/docs/guides/customize-authz-server/), though your application should have it cached.
+Specifically, your authorization server's Metadata endpoint contains the `jwks_uri`, which you can use to get the JWKS.

 > **Note:** For more information about retrieving this metadata, see [Retrieve Authorization Server Metadata](/docs/reference/api/oidc/#well-knownoauth-authorization-server).